- Robbi Pickeral, College Basketball

 Guard Andre Dawkins was 6-for-12 for 22 points that game, with all six of those made shots being 3-pointers.

-Since then, however, he’s made only 1 of his 12 shot attempts over his past four games.
+But since then, however, he’s made only 1 of his 12 shot attempts over his past four games.
 Not a good stat for the Blue Devils, especially since they are also missing forward Ryan Kelly for the ACC tournament because of a foot injury.

 The key for FSU will be to limit Duke’s outside scoring while taking advantage of the Devils’ thin depth inside.